 I understand that if I have questions, at any time, regarding the Telecommunications Policy, I will consult with the City Manager and/or Clerk's offices, the City Attorney, or their designees for clarification.
 In the alternative, I understand I can also contact the Human Resources office for assistance.

-Please read the Telecommunications s Policy carefully to ensure that you und erstand the policy before
+signing this document. s Policy carefully to ensure that you und terstand the policy before Printed Name Signature Date

-signing this document.

-Printed Name Signature Date

 CBJ Records Retention Schedule (Resolution 2356) Excerpt: